YTread Logo

 Jun 01, 2021

-On any given day we depend on dozens of hidden computers seamlessly integrated into our lives to function The low-cost flexibility and ease of rapid product development of embedded microprocessors have fundamentally changed the way products and equipment are designed and used. break through even the most trivial of elements in this series we explore how engineers achieved design goals long before the semiconductor revolution by highlighting ideas that combine brilliant engineering with innovative use of material properties, possibly One of the most prevalent requirements in the industrial world is temperature sensing and control From weather sensing and control to automotive and industrial needs we rely on the ability to regulate temperature in myriad ways in modern temperature sensing. electrical temperature characteristics ature in a semiconductor component such as a diode, thermistor, or thermocouple are used as sensors in or simpler designs, these signals feed analog electronic circuitry for feedback control, but the abundance and low cost of modern microcontrollers make it more feasible and common to sample and quantify these signals by means of its microprocessor so that the control is carried out in the software.
+On any given day we rely on dozens of hidden computers seamlessly integrated into our lives to function.
+The low-cost flexibility and ease of rapid product development of embedded microprocessors have fundamentally changed the way products and equipment are designed, finding their way into even the most trivial aspects.
+In articles in this series we explore how engineers achieved design goals in an era long before the semiconductor revolution, highlighting ideas that combine brilliant engineering with innovative use of materials properties.
+Arguably one of the most prevalent requirements in the industrial world is temperature sensing and control, from climate sensing and control to automotive and industrial needs, we rely on the ability to regulate temperature in countless ways in the Modern temperature, the detection of electrical characteristics of temperature in semiconductor components, such as a diode, a thermistor or a thermocouple, are used as sensors in older devices. or simpler designs, these signals feed analog electronic circuits for feedback control, but the abundance and low cost of modern microcontrollers make it more feasible and common to sample and quantify these signals using your microprocessor so that control is performed in software.

 clever uses of thermal expansion